Fri Oct 4th / All-in Global / Archived

 ♣Today in Falund: is the first day of medals being awarded as the sprint classic finals for men and women starts from 15:15 CET.

 WEDNESDAY 18TH FEBRUARY: CZECH REPUBLIC

-♣ Moment: The biggest star in the history of skiers from Czech Republic is Kateřina Neumannová followed by Lukáš Bauer.
+♣ Moment: The biggest star in the history of skiers from the Czech Republic is Kateřina Neumannová followed by Lukáš Bauer.
 Neumannová won the 10 km gold in freestyle event of the 2005 FIS World Ski Championship and did not retire from her Olympic career until she won gold in the longest cross country skiing event for women (30 km) in Torino 2006.

-It was after the European Commission’s intervention in 2013 that a new gambling legislation in Czech Republic was drafted.
+It was after the European Commission’s intervention in 2013 that new gambling legislation in the Czech Republic was drafted.
 In the autumn of 2014, the Finance Ministry announced its willingness to allow foreign gambling companies access to the Czech market.
 The new law is expected to enter into force in the early quarter of 2016.

 ♣ Chances in Falun: Lukáš Bauer is still active and is considered an outsider on the men’s 50 km, but the biggest favorite from the Czech squad in Falun is Roman Koudelka (Ski Jumping).

 ♣ Moment: One of the most sought-after Nordic skiing events is of course the men’s 4×10 km relay.
 France took bronze in the 2014 Sochi Olympics.

 ♣ Market: Since the 35-hour working week was implemented in France back in 2000, people have had more free time on their hands than ever before, and with the Internet being unlimited, very cheap, and widely available all over the country, France jumped onto the iGaming bandwagon like nobody’s business: A kind of a perfect storm.